Registered Cards

-Requiring a Registered Card
+# Requiring a Registered Card

-If you enable this option then bidders without a registered card will instead be prompted to register one before placing a bid online.
+This option is turned off by default.
+If you enable this option, Bidders without a registered credit card will instead be prompted to register one before placing a bid online.

 Many times groups want to enable this option to ensure that they have a way to charge the winning bidder at the end of the event.

-While this is a valid concern, we've also seen that requiring a card will put some bidders off from registering and hence bidding, so you may get less participation in the event by enabling this.
+While this is a valid concern, we've also seen that requiring a credit card will put some bidders off from registering and hence bidding, so you may get less participation in the event by enabling this.